Ron McCallum: Later career

 Ron was on the Board of the former Royal Blind Society, and on the Board of Radio 2RPH, of which he was its chair from 2003 to 2011.
 Ron has served on the Board of Vision Australia since 2006, predominantly as deputy chair.

 In 2008, McCallum was elected to the first Committee on the Rights of Persons with Disabilities of the United Nations which monitors compliance with the Convention on the Rights of Persons with Disabilities.
 In February 2009, he was appointed inaugural Rapporteur to the Convention and in October was elected chair of the committee.
 He was reelected to the Committee in 2010 and remains as chair.

 McCallum has been a Don't DIS my ABILITY ambassador for four years.

 On 7 December 2010, McCallum commenced his consultancy at HWL Ebsworth.

 On 20 December 2011, McCallum was announced, along with Reserve Bank Board Member John Edwards and former Federal Court Judge Michael Moore, to conduct an official review of the Fair Work Act 2009 (Cth).

 In 2013, McCallum also became an ambassador for European NGO confederation, LIGHT FOR THE WORLD.

-In 2017, McCallum appeared alongside Matthew Formston on the Season 2 premiere episode of You Can't Ask That entitled "Blind People".
+In 2017, McCallum appeared alongside Matt Formston on the Season 2 premiere episode of You Can't Ask That entitled "Blind People".

 In 2019, McCallum published a book titled Born at the Right Time.
 The book details his life's story and how advancements in technology helped him reach heights previously impossible for blind people.